-During the certificate order process, you have the option to automatically renew an SSL, client, grid, or standard code signing certificate 30 days before it expires.
-If you change your mind, after the certificate has been issued, you can open the Order # details pane and turn automatic renewal On or Off for a certificate.
+During the certificate order process, you have an Auto-Renew option that allows you to automatically renew the certificate 30 days before it expires.
+If you change your mind, you can update this settings after we issue the certificate.
+Open the order's Order # details pane and check (or uncheck) Auto-Renew for the certificate order.

-Automatic certificate renewal is disabled for a certificate order if the user who originally placed the order no longer has permissions to renew the certificate (e.g., deleted from the account).
-To prevent certificate auto-renewal interruptions like this, DigiCert recommends setting up a default user for the division's auto-renewal certificate orders.
-If you aren't using divisions in your account, set up a default user for your accounts auto-renewal certificate orders.
+Auto-Renew is disabled for a certificate order if the user who originally placed the order no longer has permissions to renew the certificate (e.g., deleted from the account).
+To prevent Auto-Renew interruptions like this, DigiCert recommends setting up a default Auto-Renewal User for the division's automatic certificate renewal orders.
+If you aren't using divisions in your account, you'll set up a default Auto-Renewal User for your account.
 See Set default user for auto-renewal orders.

 DigiCert is the world’s premier provider of high—assurance digital certificates—providing trusted SSL, private and managed PKI deployments, and device certificates for the emerging IoT market.
 Since our founding almost fifteen years ago, we’ve been driven by the idea of finding a better way.
 A better way to provide authentication on the internet.
 A better way to tailor solutions to our customer’s needs.
 Now, we’ve added Symantec’s experience and talent to our legacy of innovation to find a better way to lead the industry forward, and build greater trust in identity and digital interactions.

 ©2019 DigiCert, Inc. All rights reserved.
 DigiCert and its logo are registered trademarks of DigiCert, Inc. Symantec and Norton and their logos are trademarks used under license from Symantec Corporation.
 Other names may be trademarks of their respective owners.